astratto/kitchen-inspector/README.md

 [![Code Climate](https://codeclimate.com/github/astratto/kitchen-inspector.png)](https://codeclimate.com/github/astratto/kitchen-inspector)
 [![Coverage Status](https://coveralls.io/repos/astratto/kitchen-inspector/badge.png)](https://coveralls.io/r/astratto/kitchen-inspector)

-Kitchen Ispector is a CLI utility to check a cookbook's dependency status against a Chef server and a Repository Manager instance.
+Kitchen Inspector is a CLI utility to check a cookbook's dependency status using a Chef server and a Repository Manager.

 In particular, this tool checks whether the dependencies specified in a cookbook's metadata are up to date or not.
 It also shows whether one of the servers must be aligned.